SmileYzn/LogApi/README.md

 The Plugin sends requests to a webserver using JSON format.
 And it can get responses from the webserver of what to do on the HLDS side using specific data models.

+The main idea is control HLDS server using server or player events, that will be handled by webserver.
+Like create a ban system, register system, live server list or something that envolves webservers, databases, players and much more.

+## Visit our documentation
+You can learn what LogAPI can do in HLDS server, control the events, create responses and more: [LogApi Wiki](https://github.com/SmileYzn/LogApi/wiki)

 ## Console Vriables
 | Console Variable | Default | Required | Description                                                |
 |------------------|:-------:|:--------:|------------------------------------------------------------|